 - Talk to anyone who know who is actively preparing or has been in a survival situation, such as soldiers, policemen, or Navy Seals, etc.

-Also learn to cook simple stuff around your house.
+- Learn to cook simple stuff around your house.
 For a grid down scenario, you need to learn to use more than just a microwave.

-Take note of any patterns you see across multiple resources, and also conduct a little extra research on how to prepare for a survival situation specific to your circumstances.
+Take note of any patterns you see across multiple sources, and also conduct a little extra research on how to prepare for a survival situation specific to your geographic location or circumstances.

 Or if you live within the vicinity of a chemical power plant, you’ll want to read up on how to survive a chemical spill.

 Use a magnesium flint striker to start a small, controlled fire but remember to be safe and extinguish even small fires completely when you’re done.
 Reading is always good, but practice is better and costs very little money.

 Tent camping is another valuable experience as you can learn new things and discover any gaps in your own skill sets.
 Camping outdoors also opens your eyes to the real basics of survival, such as water, warmth, food, and shelter.

-The goal is to get your family to acknowledge your enthusiasm for prepping but they also need to understand why you want to prep.
+The goal is to get your family to acknowledge your enthusiasm for prepping, but they also need to understand why you want to prep.

 During these few months of educating yourself, set aside some money regularly that you will spend on prepping.
-Obviously you’ll want to continue saving up for college (if applicable) and continue making any other types of payments you have, so budget yourself accordingly.
+Obviously, you’ll want to continue saving up for college (if applicable) and continue making any other types of payments you have, so budget yourself accordingly.

-Remember the old adage that one man’s trash is another man’s treasure.
+Remember the adage that one man’s trash is another man’s treasure.
 Always be on the lookout for quality survival gear and items that other people are giving away or selling at a discounted price.

 After educating yourself, the next best thing you can do to prep as a teenager is to take it easy.
 In other words, don’t immediately start working on stockpiling a full year’s supply of food and water.

-One way you can start small is to put together a bug out bag.
+Another way you can start small is to put together a bug out bag.
 The bug out bag, also known as the three day or 72-hour bag, is designed to give you all of the survival equipment you need to survive for at least three days and three nights if you evacuate your home.